Hypnotic-Development/Hypnotic-Client/README.md

 Hypnotic should now run along with all of your changes

 ## Compiled Builds
-Please get compiled build from the latest Github Actions artifact, we do not keep up regular releases.
+Please get compiled builds from the latest Github Actions artifact, we do not keep up regular releases.
 **Ensure you select specifically `Hypnotic-r1000.jar` from `Artifacts.zip`, any others will not work**